magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-33614-magento-patch-can-t-save-terms-page.md

 labels: 2.4.1,QPT 1.0.19,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,Page Builder,Terms,support tools
 ---

 The MDVA-33614 Magento patch fixes the issue where it is impossible to save edits to the Terms page, because Page Builder throws the following error: *An error has occurred while initiating Page Builder.
 Please consult with your technical support contact* .
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.19 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.19 is installed.
 The patch ID is MDVA-33614.
 Please note that the issue was fixed in Magento 2.4.2.

 ## Affected products and versions